 I understand that Principal Daily with the school board will be discussing the matter at an upcoming meeting, at which time they will decide whether to continue weighing children.
 My vote: A Big FAT NO to weighty shame and humiliation!

-For more hypnotic writings, join Our Lady of Weight Loss’s Kick in the Tush Club/FB!
+For more spot on, right on, tellin’ it like it is join Our Lady of Weight Loss’s Kick in the Tush Club/FB!